 - fluid accumulation in the abdominal cavity as a result of liver disease or kidney failure

 If you do not use up the calories that you consume, they are stored in your body for future use as body fat.
 If someone sits all day at work or has an active job but does not move around much while doing it then his or her calorie expenditure will be low compared to someone who is more active during their daily tasks and thus burns off more calories.
-Belly fat can be reduced through regular exercise (4).
+Belly fat can be gradually reduced through regular exercise (4).

 Betterme will keep you laser-focused on your weight loss journey!
 Nutrient-packed meal plans, fat-blasting workouts, galvanizing challenges and much more.
 Try using the app and see for yourself!